+Should I Classify my Worker as an Employee or an Independent Contractor?
 It is important that employers correctly categorize their workers as either employees or independent contractors.
 Specifically, misclassification is not only a tax reporting issue, but also affects claims for reemployment assistance benefits.
-In Florida, whether a worker is an employee or an independent contractor depends mainly on the following 10 factors: The extent of control… + Read More…
+In Florida, whether a worker is an employee or an independent… + Read More…

-Background Checks and What Employers Need to Know: Aside from certain situations where Florida law requires that employees be screened, such as law enforcement officers or those hired to work with children or the elderly, requiring an applicant or employee to submit to a screening is also possible.
-When the time comes to make a… + Read More…
+Aside from certain situations where Florida law requires that employees be screened, such as law enforcement officers or those hired to work with children or the elderly, requiring an applicant or employee to submit to a screening is also possible.

 Why do I need a Non-Compete Agreement?